TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/filled_untitled_project.md

 You have just filled the project with a test scene.
+The screen might remain blank for a moment while the game regenerates resources like neon maps.

 It is highly recommended that you now save this untitled project to a reasonable location.

 Prepare an empty folder somewhere on your disk,